aeternity/elixir-node/docs/aeternity-erlang-compatibility.md

 #### Contract Transactions

-##### Scenario with a smart contract, containing getter and setter methods, (used calldata parameters are only applicable to this smart contract)
+##### Scenario with a Solidity smart contract, containing getter and setter methods, (used calldata parameters are only applicable to this smart contract)

+###### Note: Sophia ABI and primitive operations are yet to be added

 - Create and mine a `ConcractCreateTx`:
 ```elixir